-Tuition and Fees are charged on a full program basis.
+- Fitness Fee optional for full time clinical rotation students. - Passthrough fees in italics are subject to change. - Tuition and Fees are charged on a full program basis.
 1A late fee applies if student fails to register on the designated registration day.
 Student tuition and fees described above are good faith projections for the academic year.
 They are, however, subject to amendment at any time at the discretion of the board of Trustees of the School of Medicine in order to meet its financial commitments and to fulfill its role and mission.
-Every effort will be made to provide advance notice of such changes.

-2Health Insurance and technology fees are good faith estimates for the academic year.
+Every effort will be made to provide advance notice of such changes. - 2Health Insurance and technology fees are good faith estimates for the academic year.
 Amounts are subject to change when the actual amounts are determined.
 Technology fees include laptop and software requirements for the MSMS degree.
 Please refer to the section on Computer Use Policies for further information.
-The cost of health insurance represents the basic fee for a student without dependents.

-Dental and vision insurance is optional. †Criminal background check fee is accessed for clinical observational experiences at Grady Health. ††Grady Credentialing fee is required for course assignments at Grady Memorial Hospital. †††Malware Fee is a per instance charge.
+The cost of health insurance represents the basic fee for a student without dependents. - Dental and vision insurance is optional. †Criminal background check fee is accessed for clinical observational experiences at Grady Health. ††Grady Credentialing fee is required for course assignments at Grady Memorial Hospital. †††Malware Fee is a per instance charge. - Passthrough fees in italics are subject to change.